Clients

 However, did you know that our best-in-the-business, exceptional personal trainers also encourage and support our clients by helping them navigate fitness goals that work for them?

 We understand that fitness goals might look different from person to person, depending on the client’s unique lifestyle demands and precious time allotted to fitness.
-No matter your current fitness level, setting a fitness goal like weight loss or nutrition coaching can help keep your health at the top of your to-do list.
+No matter your current fitness level, setting a fitness goal like weight loss or working with a professional nutrition coach can help keep your health at the top of your to-do list.

 Set Personal Training Goals That Are Realistic to Your Life

 One of the most important aspects of serving our clients is truly listening to their goals, stresses, and frustrations.
-Whether our client is a government employee, a busy student struggling to manage life and exams, or a harried working parent balancing fitness and life responsibilities—the professional staff at Thesis Gym is here to help plan out a realistic goal for their personal path for success.
+Whether our client is a government employee, a busy student, or a harried working parent—the professional staff at Thesis Gym is here to help plan out a realistic path for success.

-Health and fitness are a continuous juggle, and not everyone has the same lifestyle or amount of time to dedicate to exercise.
+Health and fitness are a continuous juggle.
 According to the American Academy of Family Physicians, “Setting goals is a key part of improving health through better fitness.”
+Many high performers find that integrating HIIT workouts into their schedule allows for maximum results in minimal time.

-Having a fitness goal can be motivating and can help you remember to move regularly.
 Fitness goals that are realistic to your unique lifestyle are key to sticking to the plan.
 For extremely busy people, the goal of “5% body fat by December” would be difficult and discouraging if not met.
-Set a goal to focus on the journey rather than just focusing on the end result.
-One example of a journey goal would be, “Work out 4 x per week”.
-According to Better Up, “Research suggests it’s best to focus on cultivating a healthy lifestyle rather than weight loss.”
+Set a goal to focus on the journey, such as “Work out 4 x per week,” rather than just the end result.

 Start with Simple Fitness Steps

-A person with a flexible schedule may be able to visit the gym four times a week, whereas that busy parent might begin with a goal of twice a week.
-Forbes Health stresses, “When setting fitness goals, we often accidentally muddy our paths by being too eager or too ambitious in our goal setting, according to Dr. Galasso.
-Taking a calm, confident approach to goal setting is best when setting individual goals.”
+A person with a flexible schedule may visit the gym four times a week, whereas a busy parent might begin with a goal of twice a week.
+Taking a calm, confident approach to goal setting is best when setting individual goals.

 Be honest with yourself when thinking of your typical week.
-How many times a week can you visit the gym or squeeze in a walk on your lunch break?
+How many times can you visit the gym or squeeze in a walk?
 It’s okay to start with small steps to build up your confidence and help create those healthy habits for life.

 What Do Concrete, Actionable Fitness Steps Look Like?